IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 When Tim expressed the desire to get something to eat, I jokingly suggested Market at the LA Mart.
 I had wanted to try Azla, an Ethiopian restaurant recently opened by a friend’s family but Tim surprised me by persistently repeating his desire to eat at Market (which is fine for what it is — just perhaps not terribly adventurous) so we did.

-Other restaurants, including a few that are probably better than Market at the LA Mart (there’s a King Taco, after all), include AA Chinese Express, Alberto’s, Angel’s Burgers No 1, Antojitos Hondurenos, Arellano Bulmaro, Armenia Restaurante, Birrieria Baldomero, Birrieria El Chivito, Black & White,Burger Plaza Grill, Carolina’s Restaurant, Chichen Itza, Chinatown Express, Chinatown Fast Food,Chinese Express, Chinese Food Bowl, Chon Mariscos Restaurant, Circle A Food Express, Costa Del SolRestaurant, Dog Gone It, El Chivito Birrieria, El Cihaulteco, El Gallo Giro, El Guanaco Pupuseria Y Restaurant, El Palmar, El Ranchito, El Santiagueno, El Tarasco Cafe, 5 K’s Mexican Grill, Food Haus Café, Gayle’s Famous Burgers, Golazo Restaurant, Greenwich Village Pizza, Guido’s Pizza & Pasta, Hong Kong Express, J&J Wok Chinese Fast Food, Juana La Cubana, La Chiquita Bakery, La DoÃ±a Mariscos, La Fogata, La Riviera Estilo Nayarit, Lindo Oaxaca, Los Compadres Restaurante, Los Gueritos, Los Mandilones, Los Morelianos, Manzanillo Colima, Maria’s Restaurant, Mariscos Los Korales, Mariscos Teca, Mr. Taco, No 1 Teriyaki, Original Bill’s Taco House, Pescaderia Puerto Penasco, Salad Farm, San Andres Restaurant, Simon’s Burgers, Tacos Doña Guera, Solecito Mexican Food & Deli, Tacos El Gordo A Todo Vapor, Tacos El Porvenir, Tamales Costeños, Tam’s Burger, Taqueria D F, Taqueria Tepeque, Taqueria Vista Hermosa, Thai Corner Food Express,Tijuana Restaurant Mexican Grill, Tony’s Burgers, Torta Movil, URBNMRKT, and Waba Grill.
+Other restaurants, including a few that are probably better than Market at the LA Mart (there’s a King Taco, after all), include AA Chinese Express, Alberto’s, Angel’s Burgers No 1, Antojitos Hondurenos, Arellano Bulmaro, Armenia Restaurante, Birrieria Baldomero, Birrieria El Chivito, Black & White,Burger Plaza Grill, Carolina’s Restaurant, Chichen Itza, Chinatown Express, Chinatown Fast Food,Chinese Express, Chinese Food Bowl, Chon Mariscos Restaurant, Circle A Food Express, Costa Del SolRestaurant, Dog Gone It, El Chivito Birrieria, El Cihaulteco, El Gallo Giro, El Guanaco Pupuseria Y Restaurant, El Palmar, El Ranchito, El Santiagueno, El Tarasco Cafe, 5 K’s Mexican Grill, Food Haus Café, Gayle’s Famous Burgers, Golazo Restaurant, Greenwich Village Pizza, Guido’s Pizza & Pasta, Hong Kong Express, J&J Wok Chinese Fast Food, Juana La Cubana, La Chiquita Bakery, La DoÃ±a Mariscos, La Fogata, La Riviera Estilo Nayarit, Lindo Oaxaca, Los Compadres Restaurante, Los Gueritos, Los Mandilones, Los Morelianos, Manzanillo Colima, Maria’s Restaurant, Mariscos Los Korales, Mariscos Teca, Mr. Taco, No 1 Teriyaki, Original Bill’s Taco House, Pescaderia Puerto Penasco, Salad Farm, San Andres Restaurant, Simon’s Burgers, Tacos Doña Guera, Solecito Mexican Food & Deli, Tacos El Gordo A Todo Vapor, Tacos El Porvenir, Tamales Costeños, Tam’s Burger, Taqueria D F, Taqueria Tepeque, Taqueria Vista Hermosa, Thai Corner Food Express,Tijuana Restaurant Mexican Grill, Tony’s Burgers, Torta Movil, and URBNMRKT.

 SOUTH CENTRAL MARKETS